neurokitti/Arc_Zen_Theme/README.md

 ![image](https://github.com/user-attachments/assets/a65caffb-6264-4d36-b3fd-b5e3a53f26b1)

 # Arc_Zen_Theme

-yall im ass at css so yall gotta help me make this adaptable
+to learn how to apply the costom css use the zen docs [here](https://docs.zen-browser.app/guides/live-editing) yall im ass at css so yall gotta help me make this adaptable

 i used alot of stuff from this repo: